weakish/weakish.github.com/_drafts/git-frontends.md

 [jj]: https://github.com/martinvonz/jj

-For the git level, jj keeps producing detached heads for all the changes made into the working directory, and all the operations performed via jj command.
+From the git level, jj keeps producing detached heads for all the changes made into the working directory, and all the operations performed via jj command.

 ```